uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### Crash Data Distribution

 A visual representation of the number of crashes throughout time can be seen in __Figure__ @fig:Figure_1.
 This served as a foundational step for the later-developed visuals.
-From this, the data is subdivided by year, and then by month to get a quick glance of the number of crashes throughout time (__Figures__ @fig:crash-2017, @fig:crash-2018, @fig:crash-2019).
+Here, the data is subdivided by year, and then by month to get a quick glance of the number of crashes throughout time (__Figures__ @fig:crash-2017, @fig:crash-2018, @fig:crash-2019).

 ![
 **Distribution of crashes over time.**